 Suginami Aiki Kai Japanese

-About Join(JP) Schedule Event BBS(JP)
+About Join(JP) Staff(JP) Schedule Event BBS(JP)

 Aikido newspaper article